Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 ### Event Listeners

-Continuing we add Event Listeners to our input element.
+Continuing, we add Event Listeners to our input element.

-These next three elements simply handle hidding and showing the suggestion container and the last one re fetches suggestions when the user clicks on the input.
+The following three elements handle hiding and showing the suggestion container, and the last one re-fetches suggestions when the user clicks on the input.

 ```js
 input_element.addEventListener('focus', () => {